Nkechizim/DataAnalysis_PortfolioProjects/README.md

 * [Nashing Housing Data Cleaning Project](/NashvilleHousingPrortfolioProject.sql) - This project focused on thorough data cleaning using SQL

-* [Sales Performance Review Dashborad](/SalesPerformanceReview.xlsx) - This project focused on reviewing sales data and creating a dashboard to report on sales perfomance over a three year period.
+* [Sales Performance Review Dashborad](/SalesPerformanceReview.xlsx) - This project focused on reviewing sales data and creating a dashboard to report on sales performance over a three year period.
 Environment - Excel.

 * [Movie Data Correlation in Python](/Data%20Correlation%20in%20Python.ipynb) - The purpose of this project was to identify factors that affect the gross earnings of a movie.